 As of September 30, 2021, we maintained cash and cash equivalents primarily in banks in Israel, United States and United Kingdom.
 In the United States and United Kingdom, the Company deposits are maintained with commercial banks, which are insured by the U.S. Federal Deposit Insurance Corporation ("FDIC") and Financial Services Compensation Scheme ("FSCS"), which is authorized by the Bank of England (acting in its capacity as the Prudential Regulation Authority (PRA), respectively.
 In Israel, commercial banks do not have government-sponsored deposit insurance.
 At various times, we have deposits in excess of the maximum amounts insured by the FDIC and FSCS.
 Historically we have not experienced losses related to these balances and believe our credit risk in this area is reasonable.
-As of September 30, 2021, we maintained balances of approximately \$162 million and \$54 million with U.S. banks in excess of the amounts insured by the FDIC and the ESCS, respectively.
+As of September 30, 2021, we maintained balances of approximately \$162 million and \$54 million with U.S. banks in excess of the amounts insured by the FDIC and in the United Kingdom banks in excess of the amounts insured by the FSCS, respectively.